ck37/randomize_ado/README.md

   bysort cluster_id: egen assignment = mode(_assignment)
   ```

-Of course, one could skip the last step and treat a random unit per cluster in order to measure spillover effects within treatment clusters.
+ One could skip the last step and treat a random unit per cluster in order to measure spillover effects within treatment clusters.

 10. Clustered Randomization v2 - compress the dataset to the cluster level, conduct the randomization, then merge the assignment back to the full dataset.